MAPC | Promoting Smart Growth & Regional Planning

 Click here to read the full document.

-AUTONOMOUS VEHICLES: EDUCATIONAL FORUM IN ARLINGTON
+EDUCATIONAL FORUM IN ARLINGTON

 MAPC collaborated with the Town of Arlington and organized an evening educational forum on November 14, 2017 on the topic of autonomous vehicles.
 The event included industry experts and addressed the implications of AVs on policies, regulations, and infrastructure.
-The Educational Forum can be viewed online:

 On June 13, 2016, MAPC and Transportation for Massachusetts (T4Mass) hosted a forum exploring the transformative technology of autonomous vehicles and their likely impacts.
 The event gathered an audience of 250 at the Massachusetts Institute of Technology.

 The forum featured an expert panel from both the public and private sectors and covered topics including driverless car technology, timeframe for implementation, how driverless cars could change the role of transit in communities, and the role of government in the process.
-The full event can be seen in the video below.